Meet Our Clients

 Not every victim of elder abuse is as strong and resolute as Florence was.
 There are many victims who never come forward.
 Every year, an estimated 5 million seniors are victims of abuse, neglect or exploitation.

-John is a 70-year-old Veteran.
-He received a notice from the housing authority, stating that he was responsible for thousands of dollars in back rent and that his current rental rate would also be raised.
-He was told that his Veteran’s benefits, which he received for being exposed to Agent Orange, should have been included in the initial calculation of his rent.
+John is a 70-year-old Veteran who received a notice from the housing authority stating that he was responsible for thousands of dollars in back rent and that his current rent would also be raised.

-John struggled to make the higher rent payments, as well as pay a portion of the alleged back rent.
-He was unable to pay for basic necessities and could no longer do any activities outside of the home with his friends.
+John was unable to pay for basic necessities and could no longer do any activities outside of the home with his friends.
 The payments were making it impossible for him to live.

-John contacted CELJ and worked with our housing unit.
-Paralegal Melissa Woods discovered that his Veteran’s benefits for exposure to Agent Orange should have been exempt from the calculation of his rent, and advocated on John’s behalf.
-She was able to get his rent lowered, and John received a check for $5072, which was the amount he had already paid towards the back rent.
+Our legal team at CELJ discovered that his Veteran’s benefits for exposure to Agent Orange should have been exempt from the calculation of his rent, and advocated on John’s behalf.
+John's rent was lowered, and he was returned the amount he had paid towards the back rent.
 John can now live independently and with a better quality of life.